FraunhoferISST/DataspaceConnector/docs/pages/communication.md

 **Note**: The Dataspace Connector's repository comes with a `scripts/tests` folder that provides some Python scripts.
 They contain the creation of a full data offering and its consumption by a
 consumer: for a single resource with a single usage policy, a single resource with multiple usage policies, and providing and requesting multiple artifacts at once.
+Feel free to use or modify them when setting up a data exchange example deployment.